 "Academic success and personal growth increase markedly when young adolescents' affective needs are met.
 Therefore, every adult in developmentally responsive middle level schools serves as an advocate, advisor, and mentor.
-The concept of advocacy is fundamental to the school's culture. embedded in its every aspect.
+The concept of advocacy is fundamental to the school's culture, embedded in its every aspect.
 Advocacy is not a singular event or a period in the schedule, it is an attitude of caring that translates into actions, big and small, when adults respond to the needs of each young adolescent in their charge."

 This We Believe: Keys to Educating Young Adolescents, (2010: Association for Middle Level Education, p35).
-At MECS, each Year 7 and 8 student has a dedicated team of teachers who are all responsible not only for their learning, but also for their pastoral care.
-So that no students 'slip through the cracks' each student has a pastoral care teacher identified.
+Every Year 9 student has a pastoral care teacher.
+While all teachers look out for the needs of students, the pastoral care teacher has the prime responsibility.